gumimimichan-LC/homelab/Laptop Homelab Stack/unbound/README.md

 ---

 ## Networking & Ports
-Port    Protocol    Description
+- Port: 5335
+- Protocol: TCP/UDP
-5335    TCP/UDP    Local DNS queries from Pi-hole
+- Description: Local DNS queries from Pi-hole

 ---

 ## Security / Hardening
-- Runs locally only (not accessible externally)
+- Runs locally only (not accessible from internet)
-- DNSSEC validation enabled for authenticity
+- DNSSEC validation enabled for authenticity (auto trust anchor file is what enables DNSSec but the whole system already had it built in which cause a conflict in the config file.
+Hence the need to disable it.)
-- Hides version info and limits buffer size to prevent attacks
+- Hides version info and limits buffer size to prevent attacks, Vulnerabilities spefically in exact versions and DDoS attacks respectively.
 - Private address blocking to avoid leaking local domains

 ---